-The Evangelical Lutheran School of Hope is located near the bustling center of the West Bank city of Ramallah.
+The Evangelical Lutheran School of Hope draws its name from 1 Corinthians 13:13 (“And now abideth faith, hope, and love…”) and strives to provide an excellent education to the students of Ramallah.
+The School of Hope is located near the bustling center of the West Bank city of Ramallah and mirrors vibrant and lively atmosphere of the city.
 With 60,000 people in its metropolitan area and over 280,000 in the surrounding governorate, Ramallah is one of the primary centers of Palestinian government, business, arts, and culture.
-The Palestinian National Authority offices are here along with many of the largest businesses, schools, and cultural centers of the Palestinian territories.
+The Palestinian National Authority offices are located in the city, along with many of the largest businesses, schools, and cultural centers of the Palestinian territories.

-The School of Hope features many exciting activities to engage students beyond the traditional subjects in line with its holistic educational approach.
-Highlights include the after-school English club, sports teams, scout troops, the Information and Computer Technology Unit, and the renowned al-Raja Dabke Dance Group which performs both locally and abroad.
+The School of Hope features many exciting activities to engage students beyond the traditional subjects.
+Highlights include the after-school English club, model U.N., peer mediation, sports teams, scout troops, the Information and Computer Technology Unit, and the renowned al-Raja Dabke Dance Group which performs both locally and internationally.

 The school was hard hit during the Spring 2002 invasion of Israeli troops into Ramallah.
-Curfews were imposed during which all people had to remain at home, so no school classes could be held.
-During one of those curfews, a group of Israeli soldiers broke down doors to enter the empty school and did much vandalism during several hours.
+Israeli forces imposed curfews which forced all people to remain at home, resulting in classes being cancelled.
+During this period, a group of Israeli soldiers broke down the doors to enter the empty school and vandalized much of the school building.
 Neighbors could hear glass and wood breaking in the school and telephoned the pastor to keep him updated.
-No one could go out to inquire or protest.
-The curfew continued for a few more days, but as soon as it was lifted the pastor, headmaster, staff and church members hurried to the school with cameras to record the damage and begin the clean up operation.
+The curfew continued for a few more days, but as soon as it was lifted the pastor, headmaster, staff and church members hurried to the school with cameras to record the damage and begin cleaning up.
 Students and families assisted with the repairs and cleaning so that classes could resume as soon as possible.
-In fact, within a week the students were back in school.
+Within just one week, the students were back in school.